rdeits/Bemis-100/Readme.md

 `@reboot /usr/local/bin/supervisord -c /home/pi/Projects/Bemis-100/Web/supervisord.conf`

 You need the `/usr/local/bin` prefix in there to make sure you don't need to run as root.

+The supervisord configuration currently assumes a hard-coded path to the project at `/home/pi/Projects/Bemis-100`.